Miscellaneous Posters--Post-1975 To Present

 Projekct Two (Adrian Belew, Robert Fripp, Trey Gunn), 3/20/98, Palookaville, Santa Cruz, CA; 11" x 17" telephone-pole style poster; black on thin red paper with photo.
 Nice oddball King Crimson item; VG+; tape on corners (removable if you want to); otherwise minor wear $15.

 Michelle Shocked and the Anointed Earls, 3/22-23/98, Palookaville, Santa Cruz, CA; 11" x 17" telephone-style poster, black on thin green stock with photo of Michelle Shocked.
-2 copies, both VG+; removeable tape in corner and minor wear.
-One is SIGNED BY MICHELLE SHOCKED to the original owner, $15; one unsigned $7.50.
+VG+; removable tape in corner and minor wear, $7.50.

-Dub Syndicate, 4/3/98, Palookaville, Santa Cruz, 11" x 17" telephone-pole style poster; black on bright pink paper with photo of the artist; VG; minor removeable tape in corners, $10.
+Dub Syndicate, 4/3/98, Palookaville, Santa Cruz, 11" x 17" telephone-pole style poster; black on bright pink paper with photo of the artist; VG; minor removable tape in corners, $10.

 Butthole Surfers, Mighty Mighty Bosstones, 1993 U.S. Tour, super-cool silkscreen poster by Frank Kozik with glowing skull superimposed over a burning cross; two crossed pistons labeled "love" and "hate"; a classic Frank Kozik poster; 2 nice NM copies, $30 each. (*)

-Grand Slam Rock Jam, 8/8/93, Golden Gate Park, S.F.; cool poster by Pacific Northwest artist Bob Masse in bright orange and blue with floral borders and center stained glass window shape with caption "Free Concert--lotsa bands, free music, free drugs, free girls--NOT!!!"
-Cool, humorous poster in the psychedelic style.
-Multiple copies available; NM $10 each. (*)
+Grand Slam Rock Jam, 8/8/93, Golden Gate Park, S.F.; cool 18" x 24.75" poster by Pacific Northwest artist Bob Masse in bright orange and blue with floral borders and center stained glass window shape with caption "Free Concert--lotsa bands, free music, free drugs, free girls-- NOT!!!"
+Cool, humorous poster in the psychedelic style, typical of Masse's art.
+For illustration, click here 6 copies available; NM $25 each. (*)

 The Denison-Kimball Trio (featuring Duane Denison of the Jesus Lizard), 5/8/95, DNA Lounge, San Francisco; very cool silkscreen poster by Gordon & Shirtsleeve in the Frank Kozik style; 3 panels; one shows fingers on a guitar fretboard, the center a cocktail glass and ashtray with a smoking cigarette butt, and the third 3 hands playing the bongos.
 Cool poster...
 NM- (corner ding) signed "Gordon" in pencil, $25.

 Hog Farm "Pig-Nic" 9/2-3/95, Laytonville, CA; featuring Taj Mahal, Pele Juju, Linda Tillery, Dr. Loco & the Rockin' Jalapeno Band, Ratdog Review, Leftover Salmon, Second Sight, and others, with special guests Wavy Gravy and KEN KESEY.
 I went to one of these events early on and they were big fun; outdoors in the woods listening to some fine music and swimming in the river when things got too hot...this poster was co-produced by Bill Graham and the Hog Farm, features a design of a hog standing atop a stage that looks a little like Rick Griffin's early Hog Farm design based on the Royal Baking Powder can, only this one is set in the middle of the woods, and a bit crudely done, but still nice red/orange/yellow split fountain border with blue and green accents and typeset lettering.
 A nice souvenir of what was no doubt a fine event.
-2 copies available, NM-/VG+; basically mint except for a small light drip or stain spot at the top of each.
+NM-/VG+; basically mint except for a small light drip or stain spot at the top.
 Might be removable but I haven't tried it; not a big deal.
-Asking $25 each for these nice Kesey-related items. (*)
+Asking $25 for this nice Kesey-related item.

 Mirv, Flower SF, Walrus, Giant Robot, Jojo, Cake, Her Majesty the Baby, Train, Sunfur, Katharine Chase, 3(?)
 27/96, Transmission Theater, S.F.; cool image by Gordon & Shirtsleeve wit black background, outline of car in wavy green and red, and yellow & blue lettering; has some paper stuck on the margin, probably removable, overall condition as is VG+; $10.